🧢 Coach T's Recap

 Knowing how many people your data is based on adds valuable context.
 That’s why we display sample size indicators directly in your Tracksuit dashboard.
 These indicators help you gauge whether results are strong enough to act on or better used as directional signals.

-Firstly, what is sample size?
+First, what is sample size?

 How do the sample size indicators work?

-Every report in your Tracksuit dashboard comes with a visual cue to help you quickly understand the strength of the results, based on how many responses are behind the data.
+Every report in your Tracksuit dashboard comes with a visual cue to help you understand the strength of the results, based on how many responses are behind the data.

 Here’s how to read them 👇